PeshwariNaan/jobsite-mern-app/README.md

 # Job-Hunter App

 This web-app is designed to keep track of a users job application status.
 A user that is hunting for a job can enter information about that job including the name of the company, the location of the job, type of job (full-time, part-time, internship), the title of the position and the status of the application (Pending, Interview or declined).
-The app records and displays all jobs that have been applied for and shows stats for the past 6 months of job applications in a bar or area graph.
-The user can also search
+The app records and displays all jobs that have been applied for and shows stats for the past 6 months of job applications in a bar or area graph as per the users choice.
+The user can also search and/or sort through all jobs in the database.

 This is my solution to the Jobify web app from John Smilga's MERN Stack Course 2023 - MongoDB, Express, React and NodeJS.